-We will be holding back a female Guardian from this litter for our Guardian Program.
+We will be holding back two Guardians from this litter for our Guardian Program.

 Firstly, just before choosing begins I will send you our Puppy Contract to have another look through, please do have a good read and let us know if you have any questions.
-The contract will be printed out by us for you to sign on the day of handover.
+The contract will be emailed to you ahead of handover for you to digitally sign and then send back to us.